MaheshRS/route-me/README.markdown

-Route-Me: iOS map library (Alpstein fork)
+Route-Me: iOS map library (Alpstein Copy)
 -----------------------------------------

-Discontinued, we don't use this project any more at this moment.
-Please have a look at the [MapBox fork][7].

----

 Route-Me is an open source map library that runs natively on iOS.
 It's designed to look and feel much like the built-in iOS map library, but it's entirely open, and works with any map source.